NRCan/CanFlood/docs/source/06_tutorials.rst

 .. image:: /_static/tutorials_6_1_2_img_2.jpg

-Back in CanFlood’s ‘Setup’ tab, next to the working directory file path, click ‘Open’ to open the specified working directory, you should see the Control File ‘CanFlood_Tut1.txt’ created in your working directory.
-Open the control file.
+Back on the CanFlood ‘Setup’ tab, next to the working directory file path, click ‘Open’ to open the specified working directory, you should see the Control File ‘CanFlood_Tut1.txt’ created in your working directory.
+Open this control file.
 This is a template with some blank, default, and specified parameters.
-As you work through the remainder of ‘Build’ section of this tutorial, blank parameters will be filled in by the CanFlood tools.
+As you work through the remainder of the ‘Build’ section of this tutorial, blank parameters will be filled in by the CanFlood tools.
 Notice the ‘#’ comment letting you know how and when this control file was created. ‘#’ comment lines are ignored by the program when reading from the control file, and are written by some tools to help the user track actions taken by CanFlood on the control file.

 **Store Inventory**

 Move to the ‘Inventory’ tab.
 Under the Inventory Compiler section, select the inventory layer (*finv_tut1a*) and ensure ‘elevation type’ is set to ‘datum’ to reflect that the inventory’s ‘f0_elv’ values are measured from the project’s datum (rather than ground).
-Now select the inventory vector layer and the appropriate ‘Index FieldName’ as shown, then **click ‘Store’**.
+Now select the appropriate ‘Index FieldName’ as shown, then **click ‘Store’**.

 .. image:: /_static/tutorials_6_1_2_img_3.jpg